WHY SOLID

 Hardware-bound, vertical scaling

-Constrained by monolithic architectures that require vertical scaling — adding more powerful hardware rather than more instances — leading to performance degradation during peak volumes and roughly four times higher infrastructure costs.
+Constrained by monolithic architectures that require vertical scaling — adding more powerful hardware rather than more instances — leading to performance degradation during peak volumes and meaningfully higher infrastructure cost.

 Consistent performance under any load, with infrastructure cost that scales with traffic.